All you need to know about the Romanian mountains

 Hiking in the Bucegi Mountains near Bucharest

-3. Planning your hiking trip.
-What to expect.
-Safety tips.
+Planning your hiking trip: What to expect

 Please don’t skip this section.
 I think it’s the most important one from this hiking guide and you won’t find this info anywhere else.

-But if you don’t want to worry with any of this and miss out on Romania’s beautiful outdoors – hiring a licensed mountain guide is a great option, if not the best.
+But if you don’t want to worry about any of this and miss out on Romania’s beautiful outdoors – hiring a licensed mountain guide is a great option, if not the best.
 And if you think you don’t need one, keep reading :)

 Typical hiking signs in Romania's mountains